Interesting facts about gemstones:-

 - Gemstones are actually formed by the metamorphosis of rocks.
-Under great natural pressures, different minerals metamorphose or change their appearance to form a gemstone.
+Under great natural pressures, different minerals metamorphose or change their appearance to form a gemstone and its color .
 Thus, each piece pf gemstone is a rare collection from nature’s own brand.
 There are different types of gemstones like igneous gemstones, organic gemstones and secondary gemstones depending upon their formation

 - The gemstone which has conquered the earth is undoubtedly the diamond.
 Not only is diamond the most exotic gemstone, it is also the hardest one.
 Diamond is the best gemstone that you can use for daily usage because of its incredible strength.
 The Sergio diamond found in Brazil is the largest diamond ever found.
 The fancy vivid pink is the most expensive diamond that was ever sold.
 It is actually a diamond of 59.6 carats that was mined in south Africa.
 When diamonds were discovered for the first time, the ancients Greeks labelled them as the solidified form of god’s tears.